Form 2555 Instructions for Expats

 Form 2555 can make an expat’s life a lot easier!
 This form helps expats elect to use the Foreign Earned Income Exclusion (FEIE), one of the biggest money-savers in the expat realm.
-Read our guide below and follow the simple instructions to Form 2555, and you’ll be saving money in no time at all.
+Read our guide below and follow the simple Form 2555 instructions, and you’ll be saving money in no time at all.

-If you want to use the Foreign Earned Income Exclusion – and trust us, in most situations, you do! – then you’ll need to fill out Form 2555 (or Form 2555-EZ) and return it with your Form 1040 (Federal Tax Return) by the deadline.
-If you qualify, you can exclude from US taxation $103,900 on your 2018 taxes or $105,900 on your 2019 taxes.
+If you want to use the Foreign Earned Income Exclusion – and trust us, in most situations, you do! – then you’ll need to fill out IRS Form 2555 (or Form 2555-EZ) and return it with your Form 1040 (Federal Tax Return) by the deadline.
+If you qualify, you can exclude from US taxation $112,000 on your 2019 taxes.

 Step 1: Qualify Using One of the Tests.

 In order to be eligible for the FEIE, you’ll need to qualify using either the bona fide residence test or the physical presence test.
 The bona fide residence test requires that you were in your country of residence for an uninterrupted calendar year.
 The physical presence test allows a bit more flexibility.
 If you were physically present for 330 full days (each day defined as 24 consecutive hours) during 12 consecutive months, you will pass the physical presence test.
 The 330 days do not have to be consecutive, and you can pick and choose the months that are most conducive to your passing the test, which can be helpful depending on your travel calendar.
 Don’t forget: select whichever test helps you qualify, and don’t attempt to use both.

 Step 2: Determine Which Form You Need to File.

 Form 2555 and Form 2555-EZ both accomplish the same goal, but Form 2555-EZ does so with less paperwork.
 However, in order to use Form 2555-EZ, all of the following must apply: